Welcome to today's edition of the Rush 24-7 podcast.

 Whatever the nuclear option was on filibustering judicial nominees.

-Uh they're not serious about this.
+They're not serious about this.

 All right, moving on to something else.

-As you might remember, if you were here yesterday, uh great economic news out there, and I reported this great economic news.
+As you might remember, if you were here yesterday, great economic news out there.

-And I said, You won't see this in the drive-by media.
+And I said, you won't see this in the drive-by media.

 And I was wrong.

-And her name is Aaron Burnett.
+And her name is Erin Burnett.

-And she did a report with Meredith Vieira on the Today Show that was excellent.
+And she did a report with Meredith Vieira on The Today Show that was excellent.

 So I played the report.

-I played a montage of her report, and at the end of it, I apologized for praising her because that could lead to her losing favor with her colleagues in the drive-by media.
+And at the end of it, I apologized for praising her because that could lead to her losing favor with her colleagues in the drive-by media.

 When I, you know, I've been known to destroy the careers of journalists, thinking of the William Raspberry effect.